hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * You'll **not** need Sudo on these servers, though Sudo does make things slightly easier

 Note:
+Yep, it's Ruby, and of course it's packaged as a gem.
+And you'll need Rake.
 Sudo: I will point out areas where things may get a little dicey if your test logs in as a normal user.
 It all works, but you have to adjust some tests for unprivileged users.
+Mostly just on RedHat, but, too many details.

 After you install ServerSpec, you can start off with the serverspec-init command.

 ---